 Teas and tonics have been common in wellness circles dating back to when our ancestors sat in circles around the fire.
 If you have a cold, you make tea.
 A hangover, a hot toddy.
 For overall wellness, you can now make yourself hemp CBD tea.
-But just how to make CBD tea?
+But just how to make CBD tea with leaves?

 CBD tea is a great way to unwind after a stressful day.
 It takes the comfort that we know, love and associate with tea and blends it with the benefits experienced using CBD products.
 For those not interesting in making your own CBD tea, there are a few companies that make exceptional cannabinoid-infused teas with CBD.
 Sky & Wyatt is one such business, combining whole leaf tea with full spectrum hemp extract.

 Now, let’s take a look at how to make CBD tea.

 Hemp tea was a favorite of the Chinese emperor Shen-Nung.
 Back in 2737 B.C., the Pen Ts’ao Ching noted that the emperor used to steep the leaves in tea to support relaxation.
 Today, the many benefits of hemp are widely known.